Conventional wisdom tends to be widely accepted. After all, people wouldn't say it all the time if it wasn't true.

-Many managers, especially new ones, can be tempted to “fix” their team.
-They focus on weaknesses rather than strengths, figuring that if they help each team member improve, the team overall will get stronger.
-The big issue with this strategy is that it focuses on the negative rather than appreciating that each team member already has a wide range of skills.
-While you might think of it as another way to help employees grow, for employees it can be demoralizing to have their manager focus so hard on their flaws.
-It’s one thing to encourage people to grow their skills; it’s quite another to get them to change their personalities.
+Many managers, especially new ones, are tempted to “fix” their teams.
+They focus on weaknesses rather than strengths, figuring that if they help each direct report improve, the team will get stronger.
+While you might think of it as another way to help employees grow, for some it can be demoralizing to have their manager hone in on their flaws.
+It’s one thing to encourage people to grow their skills — it’s another to get them to change who they are.

-“Be strong and consistent in your points of view,” is sometimes regarded as one of the more basic management skills.
-Articles containing advice for new managers often go something like, “A manager needs to have a strong point of view: if you constantly flip-flop on decisions, your team will start to lose trust in your ability to strategically lead.”
-But say you make a call and it’s wrong — that happens, and it's actually a great opportunity for growth.
-If you ignore the issue, however, and stick to your guns, you’ll seem less like you’re striving to be consistent and more like you’re never willing to change.
+Being strong and consistent is sometimes regarded as a basic management skill.
+But what if you make the wrong call?
+That's actually a great opportunity for growth.
+If you ignore the issue and stick to your guns, you’ll seem less like you’re striving to be consistent and more like you’re trying to save face.
 You can’t be an effective manager if you never evolve.
-And there’s nothing worse for employees than having a manager who insists on following a strategy that clearly isn’t working.

-Giving goals too much operational focus on company policy tends doesn’t tend to be worth the upkeep costs.
-Rather than sinking time into constructing complicated goals that cascade from upper management down through the company, goals need room to breathe.
-Focus on setting goals that are aligned, focused, and sure to help employees develop important skills.
+Rather than sinking time into building complicated goals that cascade from upper management down through the company, goals need room to breathe.
+Focus on setting goals that are aligned, focused, and can help employees stretch and develop.
 Goals should be results-based, but not to the point of sacrificing quality or process.
-Additionally, goals can be process oriented and not attached to a specific “prize” -- an SDR’s goal might be to make a specific number of calls, regardless of the results.
-In this case, there’s not a prize because it’s about them learning perfecting an essential skill.
+As a manager, know when you need to be honest about whether a goal is actually achievable.

-Some management principles might seem like conventional wisdom that should be followed, but a closer look will show that they’re not as helpful as they might appear at first glance.
-While these principles might be rooted in good faith, people management is always evolving.
-Help your team by supporting them in their growth and building them up rather than focusing only on results or presuming one process fits all -- and show that you’re willing to grow, as well.
+Some management principles might seem like conventional wisdom, but a closer look will show that they’re not as helpful as they might appear.
+Help your team by supporting them in their growth and building them up rather than focusing only on results or presuming one process fits all — and don't forget to show that you’re willing to grow, too.